FrogsInSpace/SmartLocalization3/README.md

 # Instalation

-Please visit [Releases Page](https://github.com/chocolacula/SmartLocalization3/releases) where you can get .unitypackage for Unity 2018.2 or download and import Assets/SmartLocalization folder if yor Unity version is lower then 2018 (don't forget import TextMesh Pro from Asset Store).
+Please visit [Releases Page](https://github.com/chocolacula/SmartLocalization3/releases) where you can get .unitypackage for Unity 2018.2 or download and import Assets/SmartLocalization folder if your Unity version is lower then 2018 (don't forget import TextMesh Pro from Asset Store).

 # Instruction